awsdocs/amazon-mwaa-user-guide/doc_source/t-apache-airflow-11012.md

 We recommend the following steps:

-1. Confirm that your VPC security group allows inbound access to port 5432\.
+1. Confirm that your VPC security group allows inbound access to port `5432`\.
 This port is needed to connect to the Amazon Aurora PostgreSQL metadata database for your environment\.
 After this rule is added, give Amazon MWAA a few minutes, and the error should disappear\.
 To learn more, see [Security in your VPC on Amazon MWAA](vpc-security.md)\.
+**Note**
+ The Aurora PostgreSQL metadatabase is part of the [Amazon MWAA service architecture](what-is-mwaa.md#architecture-mwaa) and is not visible in your AWS account\.
+ Database\-related errors are usually a symptom of scheduler failure and not the root cause\.

-1. Confirm that your DAGs, plugins, and requirements are working correctly by viewing the corresponding log groups in CloudWatch Logs\.
+1. If the scheduler is not running, it might be due to a number of factors such as [dependency installation failures](best-practices-dependencies.md), or an [oroverloaded scheduler](best-practices-tuning.md)\.
+Confirm that your DAGs, plugins, and requirements are working correctly by viewing the corresponding log groups in CloudWatch Logs\.
 To learn more, see [Monitoring and metrics for Amazon Managed Workflows for Apache Airflow \(MWAA\)](cw-metrics.md)\.

 ## Tasks<a name="troubleshooting-tasks"></a>